AndiLavera/elemanjaro/README.md

 # Iso will be in the manjaro-eos/oem/eos/1.0 folder after building
 ```

+## This vs Manjaro Gnome

+- `Gnome-shell` completely removes as it clashes with `Gala`
+- `Gdm` replaced with `lightdm` with `pantheon-greeter` theme installed
+- Replaced numerous GNOME apps with the Elementary counter-part

 ## Current Focus

 Fix bugs to make this spin more stable